alexs2112/TerminalHero/README.md

 - Separate combat log from dialogue log for recording history
 - Tidy up places where World is referenced now that it is decoupled from Game
 - Support multiple files to save and load from
+- Escape screen to flee combat and leave dungeons, also to view menus

+**Next Step**:
+- Bandit Camp boss needs a unique death sprite
+- Clearing bandit camp will open dialogue with the camp leader
+- Quest needs the next step to involve clearing the camp and interrogating the leader